amithg2/amithg2/README.md

 ### React-color-picker

-The project allows you to choose colors from palettes and copy them in different formats and different lightness/darkness. you can also create a custom palette, and organize it by dragging and dropping and more 👉
+The project allows you to choose colors from palettes and copy them in different formats and different lightness/darkness. you can also create a custom palette, and organize it by dragging and dropping and more👉
 <br />
 <a href="https://github.com/amithg2/react-color-picker" target="blank">Github Code</a>
 <br />